corroded/vimercises/README.md

  - Try to count out loud as you type and double check your count, but don't obsess on it.

+ - Remember to only use PLAIN Vim commands.
+No using plugins like surround, etc.

  - Have fun!